seanbaxter/DirectXShaderCompiler/tools/clang/docs/ClangFormatStyleOptions.rst

 .. code-block:: console

-  clang-format -style=llvm -dump-config > .clang-format
+  clang-format -style=llvm37 -dump-config > .clang-format

 When specifying configuration in the ``-style=`` option, the same configuration is applied for all input files.
 The format of the configuration is: